Project contact information

 Job creation and economic benefits

-AES is deeply committed to lifting communities during these challenging times and is working diligently to start construction as soon as possible.
-It is estimated that Project construction would result in the creation of 294 jobs and generate a total economic output of $67 million toward Hawai‘i's economy.
+AES is deeply committed to contributing to the diversification of the island's economy and its economic recovery.
+It is estimated that Project construction would result in the creation of 294 jobs and generate a total economic output of $68 million toward Hawai‘i's economy.

 Low-cost renewable energy